chrisburnell/chrisburnell.com/_posts/2017-11-09-crossing-guards.md

     <cite><a href="http://www.imdb.com/title/tt0091042/quotes/qt0441210" rel="external">Ferris Bueller</a></cite>
 </blockquote>

 If you’ve ever built (or used) a [lazy-loader](https://en.wikipedia.org/wiki/Lazy_loading){:rel="external"} or implemented [infinite-scrolling](https://www.smashingmagazine.com/2013/05/infinite-scrolling-lets-get-to-the-bottom-of-this/){:rel="external"} on a website, you might be familiar with the history of these techniques.
-Extremely popular within native phone apps for their benefit to loading times and lower bandwidth overhead, lazy-loading and infinite-scrolling are part of a methodology for building leaner apps and websites, specifically to do with speed and performance of loading times.
+Extremely popular within native phone apps for their benefit to loading times and lower bandwidth overhead, *lazy-loading* and *infinite-scrolling* are part of a methodology for building leaner apps and websites, specifically to do with speed and performance of loading times.

-In the case of lazy-loading, rather than force the browser to download every asset required for a given page to **100% completion** (which may be slow, or even expensive for some users) a division is made between **critical** and **non-critical** assets.
+In the case of *lazy-loading*, rather than force the browser to download every asset required for a given page to **100% completion** (which may be slow, or even expensive for some users) a division is made between **critical** and **non-critical** assets.
 In most cases, **critical** assets certainly include any CSS and JavaScript required for the page to function properly, and as such these assets will be downloaded immediately.
 However, presentational images fall into the **non-critical** category.
 In the case of these types of images, a lazy-loading technique could be employed which dictates that <q>only when an image is within the viewport should it begin loading.</q>

 Similarly, an infinite-scrolling technique typically involves a long list of many items—too many to display on the page at once (to keep the page weight low).
 When the user reaches the bottom of the list—that is to say that the bottom of the list is visible within the viewport—the next set of `n` items are loaded and placed in the DOM at the bottom of the list.
 This gives the user the impression that the list is never-ending, as it is technically as limitless as the dataset being represented.